1874 Japanese expedition to Taiwan

-The Japanese punitive expedition to Taiwan in 1874, referred to in Japan as the Taiwan Expedition (台湾出兵, Taiwan Shuppei) and in Taiwan and mainland China as the Mudan incident (牡丹社事件), was a punitive expedition launched by the Japanese ostensibly in retaliation for the murder of 54 Ryukyuan sailors by Paiwan indigenous peoples near the southwestern tip of Taiwan in December 1871.
+The Japanese expedition to Taiwan, referred to in Japan as the Taiwan Expedition (台湾出兵, Taiwan Shuppei) and in Taiwan and mainland China as the Mudan Incident (牡丹社事件), was a punitive expedition launched by the Japanese ostensibly in retaliation for the murder of 54 Ryukyuan sailors by Paiwan indigenous peoples near the southwestern tip of Taiwan in December 1871.
 In May 1874, the Imperial Japanese Army and Imperial Japanese Navy attacked the indigenous Taiwanese peoples in southern Taiwan and retreated in December after the Qing dynasty agreed to pay an indemnity of 500,000 taels, with Japan conceding that China had sovereignty over Taiwan.
 Some ambiguous wording in the agreed terms were later argued by Japan to be confirmation of Chinese renunciation of suzerainty over the Ryukyu Islands, paving the way for de facto Japanese incorporation of the Ryukyu in 1879.

 Background

 Mudan incident

 In December 1871, a Ryukyuan vessel shipwrecked on the southeastern tip of Taiwan and 54 sailors were killed by indigenous Taiwanese peoples.
 Four tribute ships were returning to the Ryukyu Islands when they were blown off course on 12 December.
 Two ships were pushed towards Taiwan.
 One of them landed on Taiwan's western coast and made it back home with the help of Qing officials.
 The other one crashed into the eastern coast of southern Taiwan near Padiyudr Bay (八瑤灣 (Bāyáowān)).
 There were 69 passengers and 66 managed to make it to shore.
 Fifty-four of them were killed by Paiwan while the remaining 12 were rescued by Han Chinese who transferred them to Taiwan Prefecture (modern Tainan).
 They then made their way to Fujian province in mainland China and from there, the Qing government arranged transport to send them home.
 They departed in July 1872.

 This event, known as the Mudan incident, did not immediately cause any concern in Japan.
 A few officials knew of it by mid-1872 but it was not until April 1874 that it became an international concern.
 The repatriation procedure in 1872 was by the book and had been a regular affair for several centuries.
 From the 17th to 19th centuries, the Qing had settled 401 Ryukyuan shipwreck incidents both on the coast of mainland China and Taiwan.
 The Ryukyu Kingdom did not ask Japanese officials for help regarding the shipwreck.
 Instead its king, Shō Tai, sent a reward to Chinese officials in Fuzhou for the return of the 12 survivors.